Texas Legislature

 Proposes a constitutional amendment to allow the Texas State Highway Fund to be used on multi modal transportation projects that safely get Texans where they need to go.
 Allows TxDOT to build projects to best meet the needs of the diverse Texas population.

-Local Street Design Alternatives in EIS: HB 5154, Morales Shaw
+Local Street Design Alternatives in EIS: HB 5154, Morales Shaw.
+TXSC advocacy led by STOP TxDOT I-45.

 For highway projects, requires TxDOT to consider safety, economy, multimodal, and impact on adjacent communities and environment, in accordance with the National Environmental Policy Act (NEPA).

-Fair Representation at Metropolitan Planning Organizations (MPOs): HB 5156, Morales Shaw
+Fair Representation at Metropolitan Planning Organizations (MPOs): HB 5156, Morales Shaw.
+TXSC advocacy led by Farm&City.

 Requires Texas Metropolitan Planning Organizations to analyze their decision-making strategies to ensure democratic processes are aligned to the principle of one-person, one-vote — giving proportional weight by population.